-Levels of the $\beta$ subunit of hCG mirror those of dimeric hCG.
-The $\alpha$ subunit, undetectable until around 6 weeks' gestation, rises in a sigmoid fashion to reach peak levels at 36 weeks.
-Levels of the individual subunits are very low relative to dimeric hCG; they are approximately 2,000-fold to 150-fold less than dimeric forms at 6 and 35 weeks, respectively) (42).
+Levels of the β subunit of hCG mirror those of dimeric hCG.
+The α subunit, undetectable until around 6 weeks' gestation, rises in a sigmoid fashion to reach peak levels at 36 weeks.
+Levels of the individual subunits are very low relative to dimeric hCG; they are approximately 2,000-fold to 150-fold less than dimeric forms at 6 and 35 weeks, respectively) (57).

-With respect to the regulation of hCG production and secretion, hCG secretion appears to be related to placental GnRH release (103).
-In vitro, hCG is released in pulses at a frequency and amplitude that correlate with the release of placental GnRH (103).
-In addition, hCG production is stimulated by glucocorticoids and suppressed by DHEAS (109).
+With respect to the regulation of hCG production and secretion, hCG secretion appears to be related to placental GnRH release (119).
+In vitro, hCG is released in pulses at a frequency and amplitude that correlate with the release of placental GnRH (119).
+In addition. hCG production is stimulated bv glucocorticoids and suppressed by DHEAS (126).
 In vitro, cyclic AMP (cAMP) analogues augment hCG secretion.
-In humans, decidual inhibin and prolactin inhibit hCG production by term trophoblasts whereas decidua-derived activin augments it (122, 123).
+In humans, similar to pituitary secretion of gonadotropins, decidual inhibin and prolactin inhibit hCG production by term trophoblasts whereas decidua-derived activin augments it (140, 141), with stimulation by estrogen and a negative feedback by progesterone.

-Human chorionic gonadotropin, the primary luteotropic factor involved in supporting and maintaining the corpus luteum, ensures the continuous secretion of progesterone until the placenta can perform this function (124).
-It has immunosuppressive properties, likely involving maternal T-lymphocyte function and it possesses thyrotropic activity (125).
-Human chorionic gonadotropin may stimulate steroidogenesis in the early fetal testes resulting in virilization and sexual differentiation in males (126, 127).
+Human chorionic gonadotropin, the primary luteotropic factor involved in supporting and the corpus luteum, maintaining ensures the continuous secretion of progesterone until the placenta can perform this function (142).
+It has immunosuppressive properties, likely involving maternal T-lymphocyte function and it possesses thyrotropic activity (143).
+Human chorionic gonadotropin may stimulate steroidogenesis in the early fetal testes resulting in virilization and sexual differentiation in males (144, 145).
 The functions of hCG are summarized in Figure 9.

 Figure 9.
 The physiological roles of human chorionic gonadotropin (hCG) during the course of human pregnancy from fertilization to term.
-(Adapted from (128), with permission)
+(Adapted from (146), with permission)